bevy-cheatbook/bevy-cheatbook/src/features/transforms.md

 is the opposite from web pages), or if you are used to working with 2D libraries where the Y axis points down.

+Also beware of a common pitfall when working in 2D: [the camera must be positioned at a far away Z coordinate (=999.9 by default), or you might not be able to see your sprites!](../pitfalls/2d-camera-z.md)

 ## Bevy's Transforms

 In Bevy, transforms are represented by *two* [components](../programming/ec.md):